Jose Baez (lawyer): William Husel

 William Scott Husel was charged with 14 counts of first degree murder.
 He allegedly prescribed excessive amounts of fentanyl to his patients.
 Baez claimed that Husel was simply trying to help his patients deal with the pain, and said that Husel did not intend to kill any of his victims.
 According to Baez, Husel was trying to help some patients in their last hours of life.
 Husel was found not guilty.

 Representation of Harvey Weinstein

-In early 2019, Jose Baez was sought out by Harvey Weinstein, former co-founder of Miramax, to represent him in the New York criminal case where Mr. Weinstein is accused of rape and other sexual offenses.
-Baez served on Weinstein's defense team until late 2019, later criticizing decisions made by other members of the defense.
+In early 2019, Baez was sought out by Harvey Weinstein, former co-founder of Miramax, to represent him in the New York criminal case where Weinstein was accused of rape and other sexual offenses.
+Baez, with his team of Ronald Sullivan and Duncan Levin served on Weinstein's defense team until late 2019, later criticizing decisions made by other members of the defense.
 Weinstein was eventually convicted of several charges.

+Representation of Charlie Javice

+Baez represented Charlie Javice, founder of Frank, in the New York criminal case where she was accused of defrauding JPMorgan in the $175 million sale of the startup.
+Baez subsequently lost the case, as the jury in New York City returned a guilty verdict after a five-week trial.